mongodb/docs-atlas-cli/source/includes/steps-run-as-daemon.rst

    .. step:: Authenticate and run {+atlas-cli+} commands.

-      To authenticate and run commands, set up API keys in the `environment variable file
+      To authenticate and run commands, set up API keys in the `environment file
       <https://docs.docker.com/engine/reference/commandline/run/#env>`__.
       To learn more, see
       :ref:`{+atlas-cli+} environment variables <atlas-cli-env-vars>`.